-Thus, the unsophisticated but highly complex, involved, and uncertain bartering process is replaced by the price mechanism, which, though a lot more sophisticated than barter, is far easier to execute.
-In barter, each trader needs some knowledge about the preferences of the traders with whom he trades, and also about at least some of the others, so that he will know with whom to trade.
-But the price mechanism requires only that each trader buy what he likes, given his budget (the proceeds from the sale, at market prices, of the goods that he brought to the market).

-Here the complex task is achieving optimality; the simpler tasks are for each trader to decide what he wants, given his budget; and the decoupler is the price mechanism.
+Thus, the unsophisticated but highly complex, involved, and uncertain bartering process is replaced by the price mechanism, which, though a lot more sophisticated than barter, is far easier to execute: it requires only that each trader buys what he likes,5 given his budget.6 Here the complex task is achieving optimality; the simpler tasks are for each trader to decide what he wants, given his budget; and the decoupler is the price mechanism.
 And again, the driving force is individual motivation.
 Each individual is motivated to "maximize over his budget set"-sell and buy, at the given market prices, so as to be left with those goods and services that he most prefers.